Encountering the love of God is not simply life-changing, but it sustains life in its fullness, as Todd White’s amazing testimony reminds us.

 1. What would you say if someone said to you, “what’s God like?”

-2. Have you read John 14: 6 as, “nobody comes to Heaven except by me,” or, “nobody comes to the Father except by me?”
+2. Have you read John 14: 6 as, “no one comes to Heaven except through me,” or, “no one comes to the Father except through me?”

 3. What do you think about the line, “it would be bad if I let Jesus into my heart and held back my life?”